 Bone builder: By the year 1900, 80 percent of children in New York and Boston had developed rickets (short stature and deformities of the skeleton) because of a lack of vitamin D. This condition was later eradicated by 1930 through:

-• a recommendation to go outside in the sunshine (your body makes vitamin D from sunshine),
+- A recommendation to go outside in the sunshine (your body makes vitamin D from the sun),

-Aging adults are at increased risk for thin and brittle bones (osteoporosis) leading to fracture NOT because of low calcium… but because of low vitamin D.
+Aging adults are at increased risk for thin and brittle bones (osteoporosis), leading to fractures, not because of low calcium, but because of low vitamin D.

 Freedom of movement and mobility: Moderate vitamin D deficiency can mean worsening knee and hip pain in those 50-80 years old.
 Low vitamin D also causes muscle weakness and pain.
-That puts you at greater risk for a fall the older you get.
-In fact, one study that looked at results from a pool of other clinical trials found that taking just 1,000 IU a day reduced falls by 19 to 23 percent.
+That increases your risk of falling as you age.
+One study that analyzed results from a pool of other clinical trials found that taking just 1,000 IU per day reduced falls by 19 to 23 percent.

-The greatest cancer fighter: A number of major studies show that low vitamin D levels increased the risk of colorectal, lung, prostate, breast and ovarian cancers.
-Meanwhile, getting enough vitamin D lowers the risk of dying from 15 different cancers.
+The greatest cancer fighter: Several major studies show that low vitamin D levels increased the risk of colorectal, lung, prostate, breast and ovarian cancers.
+Meanwhile, getting enough vitamin D reduces the risk of dying from 15 different types of cancer.

-And did you know that vitamin D plus calcium supplementation lowers the risk of getting any cancer by over 75 percent?
+Did you know that vitamin D and calcium supplementation together lower the risk of developing any type of cancer by over 75 percent?

-They discovered that those who supplemented with 1,400 mg calcium (I recommend only supplementing calcium if your doctor advises) plus 1,100 IU vitamin D3 had 76.8 percent fewer cancers after the first year compared to the group that got no extra vitamin D.
+They discovered that those who supplemented with 1,400 mg of calcium (I recommend only supplementing calcium if your doctor advises) plus 1,100 IU of vitamin D3 had 76.8 percent fewer cancers after the first year compared to the group that received no extra vitamin D.

 Heart of a champion: Vitamin D deficiency is associated with increased rates of the following: high blood pressure, elevated cholesterol and peripheral blood vessel disease.

 Most critically, cardiovascular disease, heart attack, heart failure and stroke are all higher in those with vitamin D deficiency.
-Just taking the right amount of vitamin D can reduce your risk for any of these by 20 percent, due in large part to its anti-inflammatory effects.
+Taking the right amount of vitamin D can reduce your risk of any of these conditions by 20 percent, largely due to its anti-inflammatory effects.

 Feel-good factor: I want you to do something for me… next time the sun is high and shining in the sky, go outside and let the sunlight hit your face for just a minute or two.
 Did it feel good or make you happy?
 There’s a reason for that.